 No Solicitation by Hugoton.
-Hugoton has covenanted in the Merger Agreement that it and its subsidiaries will not, and that it will cause the officers, directors and financial and legal advisors of Hugoton and its subsidiaries not to, directly or indirectly, take any action to solicit, initiate or encourage any Alternative Proposal (as defined herein) or engage in negotiations with, or disclose any non-public information relating to an Alternative Proposal, or agree to, approve or recommend any effort to make or implement an Alternative
+Hugoton has covenanted in the Merger Agreement that it and its subsidiaries will not, and that it will cause the officers, directors and financial and legal advisors of Hugoton and its subsidiaries not to, directly or indirectly, take any action to solicit, initiate or encourage any Alternative Proposal (as defined herein) or engage in negotiations with, or disclose any non-public information relating to an Alternative Proposal, or agree to, approve or recommend any effort to make or implement an Alternative and Alternative and Alternative and Alternative and any effort to make or implement an Alternative and Alternati

 Proposal, or withdraw its recommendation of the Merger.
 Notwithstanding the foregoing, the Hugoton Board may take and disclose to the shareholders of Hugoton a position contemplated by Rule 14e-2(a) promulgated under the Exchange Act with regard to an Alternative Proposal and, following receipt of a bona fide written Alternative Proposal from a third party without any solicitation, initiation or encouragement by Hugoton or Hugoton's representatives, may engage in negotiations with and disclose non-public information to such third party if the third party executes a Confidentiality Agreement.
-"Alternative Proposal" means any offer or proposal for the acquisition of 3% or more of the outstanding shares of Hugoton Common Stock, or all or any material portion of the assets of Hugoton or any transaction the consummation of which would or could reasonably be expected to impede the consummation of the Merger, other than the transactions contemplated by the Merger Agreement.
+"Alternative Proposal" means any offer or proposal for the acquisition of 3% or more of the outstanding shares of Hugoton Common Stock, or all or any material portion of the assets of Hugoton or any transaction the consummation of the Merger, other than the transactions contemplated by the Merger Agreement.